lelouedec/Plant_graph/README.md

   - Open3D simplified mesh: Each organ and edge have a function returning a simplified open3d symbol to display the structure of the plant.
 To call the function simply use ```plant.Visualize()``` to get:

     ![Open3d visualization!](images/Open3d_example.png "Open3D visualization example")

+  In Green the leaves, red berries and purple Crown.

   - L-system string: You can also output a L-system string describing the plant structure.
 To call the function simply use  ```plant.L_representation()``` to get :